 At EU level, the telecom review by way of the so-called "European Electronic Communications Code" (the Code) was published in the Official Journal of the EU on 17 December 2018.
 The Code overhauls the previous EU telecoms regulation and entered into force on 20 December 2018.
-Member states have until 21 December 2020 to transpose it into national law.
+Member states had until 21 December 2020 to transpose it into national law, but Belgium has missed the deadline.
 This text is an important piece of European legislation that will determine the regulation of telecommunication networks and services in Europe for the next decade.
 The preparation for the transposition has been initiated by the Belgian Institute for Postal services and Telecommunications (BIPT) as well as the French and Flemish speaking Communities.
+A draft law is under preparation and will be submitted to the Belgian parliament in 2021.
+Some obligations will have an impact on the business (e.g. the prepaid mobile consumers having the facility to claim the residual credit in case of change of operator or the scope of end-users' protection being extended for several provisions to business clients).
+Concerning the regulatory-technical matters (e.g. numbering, spectrum), the current proposal mostly follows the European Code closely.

 The new Audio-visual Media Service (AVMS) Directive published on 28 November 2018 modifies a directive from 2010.
 Since then, the market for these services has evolved significantly.
 Rapid technical developments have sparked new types of services, viewing habits have changed and user-generated content has gained in importance.
 The legal framework has been updated to take account of these developments.
-Member states have to transpose it into their national legislations by 19 September 2020.
+Member states had to transpose it into their national legislations by 19 September 2020.
 The preparation for this transposition has been initiated by the French-speaking and Flemish Communities.